alphaiq-ai/python-sdk/docs/InvestmentResearchersApi.md

     try:

-        # Query the API to get a link to the CompassReportPDF for a given company
+        # Query the API to get a link to the report for a given company
         api_response = api_instance.company_compass_report_ticker_get(
             ticker=ticker
             )